inishchith/Python-Scripts/README.md

 ### Contents
  * [InShorts](inshorts.com/read) Crawler - A Script that prints headlines from **InShorts** website with links to full story .
  * Python Mail - Script which can be used to send mail .
- * Score Crawler - Script which notifies you with Match Score Every 10seconds ( Default) .
+ * Score Crawler - Script which notifies you with Match Score Every 10seconds .
  * [YouTube](youtube.com) Data Crawler - Script which gives all the information about a video .

   #### Description